 Keep It Clean...
 It's All About the Dressing

 There are so many recipes for chicken salad (and I’m sure they are all delicious… it’s hard to mess up chicken salad), but this one my friends is all cleaned up.
 How?
 It’s all about the dressing.

 I still use mayonnaise in this cashew chicken salad, but it’s the kind of mayo that really matters.
 I also use some Greek yogurt to balance the flavor.

 Mayonnaise - Mayonnaise gets a bad wrap since most of them are made from unhealthy oils and sugar.
 In order to keep your healthy chicken salad clean, you need to buy the right mayonnaise and sweeten with a natural sweetener.

 Both Primal Kitchen and Sir Kensington’s make great avocado oil mayonnaises (avocado oil is a very clean oil).
 But always check the ingredient label to make sure the only oil used is avocado oil.
 Some may say “made with avocado oil”, but they also contain canola or other unhealthy oils.

-Greek yogurt – I use Kite Hill unsweetened Greek style yogurt since I limit dairy as much as I can, but you can use regular Greek style yogurt as well (just make sure it’s unsweetened and preferably organic).
+Greek yogurt – I use Kite Hill unsweetened Greek style yogurt (plain/unsweetened) since I limit dairy as much as I can, but you can use regular Greek style yogurt if you're not dairy free (just make sure it’s unsweetened and preferably organic).